There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) a practical examination and assessment of an associated contemporary activity; (2) mid-semester examination; and (3) end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) a practical assessment; (2) mid-semester test; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)